badjjr/badjjr-backend/README.md

 ## Technologies

-The backend utilizes MongoDB, Express, Mongoose, CORS, as well Heroku (for deployment) Passport (for authentication), and Bcrypt (for encryption).
+The backend utilizes MongoDB, Express, Mongoose, CORS, as well as Heroku (for deployment) Passport (for authentication), and Bcrypt (for encryption).

 ## Installation